SunOS-Linux/SunOS-Installer/README.md

 ```bash
 sudo pacman -Syu
 ```
 Press y and press enter, and the update should install.
-Once the update is finished reboot your system and execute the "update.sh" file to update the system information, we will soon push a package for updating!
+Once the update is finished reboot your system and execute the "update.sh" file to update the system information, we will soon push a package for updating and curretly the text based installer that's supported on the Sun/OS operating system.
+(We will soon add a graphical installer and other.)

 (C) 2021 Abdon Morales Jr